ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 2.0.1 =
+If upgrading from 2.0, this is a safe minor release.
+If upgrading from 1.x, read 2.0 changelog BEFORE upgrading.

 = 2.0 =
 NOTE - Read the changelog BEFORE updating because 2.0 brings important changes.